OctopusDeploy/blog/blog/2024-12/deployment-freeze/index.md

 - Holiday seasons when your team is short-staffed
 - Critical business periods like tax season or elections
 - Important demos or testing cycles when you need your systems stable
+- You need to prevent deployments to production during business hours
+- Your customers / branches are modelled with tenants and require more granular control around when deployments to those customers can proceed

 Our new feature helps you handle all these cases.
 It lets you control exactly when and where deployments can happen, keeping your systems stable when it matters most.